-An overbite, also called buck teeth, occurs when the upper teeth overlap and excessively bite down the lower teeth.
-Normally, people should have a slight overbite of up to 4mm.
-However, anything beyond this amount overlapping the bottom teeth is called an overbite.
+An overbite, also called buck teeth, occurs when the upper teeth overlap the bottom front teeth.
+Also when the upper teeth excessively bite down on the lower teeth.
+Normally, people should have a slight overbite of up to 4mm, anything beyond this is called an overbite.
+So how to fix an overbite at Cosmedica Dental in Turkey?

-A healthy bite is when the upper and lower teeth slightly overlap, with the upper teeth covering the lower teeth by a few millimeters.
+Healthy bite and correct position: overlap of the upper front teeth, covering the lower by a few millimeters.
 A normal overbite ranges from 2 – 4mm.
-In excess or lesser than this is a sign of a type of malocclusion (excess overbite) due to an improper bite.
+In excess or lesser than this is a sign of a type of malocclusion because of an improper bite and misaligned teeth.
 If the upper teeth extend beyond 4mm in covering the lower teeth, this is referred to as an overbite or buck teeth.

 What are the problems of an overbite?

 A minimal bad bite may not be as noticeable and, usually, does not pose health risks.
 So, most patients can get away without having it treated.
-However, if you have a moderate to severe case of an overbite, treatment should be done right away.
+However, if you have a mild to moderate overbite case, orthodontic treatment should be done right away.
 Otherwise, the following health concerns may occur:

 - Gum and periodontal disease